 Recent Row Spacing Research

 Table 1.
-Locations, years and row spacings included in soybean row spacing studies summarized in Figure 1.
+Locations, years, row spacings, and average yields of soybean row spacing studies summarized in Figure 1.

 Conditions favoring narrow rows